BachPhu/Obsidian-Notes/School/Notes/Ch 1.7, 2.1-2.3.md

 - The **law of multiple proportions**
      If two elements A and B combine to form more than one compound, the masses of B that can combine with a given mass of A are in the ratio of small whole numbers

+- **Law of definite proportion**:
+	A chemical compound always contains same elements combined in the same proportion by mass

 ---
 ## J. J. Thomson’s Plum Pudding Model
 - Atom are made of charges particles